Reporting year 2024

 • For the science teacher assessment: working at the expected standard.

-CLA for at least 12 months had the highest percentage of pupils achieving the expected standard across all subjects in 2022/23.
-CINO had the lowest proportion of pupils achieving the expected standard for all subjects.
+Despite the general increases for CIN and CPP and decreases for CLA, CLA for at least 12 months has the highest percentage of pupils achieving the expected standard across all subjects in 2023/24.
+Across most subjects, CINO have the lowest percentage of pupils achieving the expected standard except for reading, writing and maths combined.

 Key Stage 4 attainment and progress